dtcenter/MET/docs/Contributors_Guide/dev_details/static_data_files.rst

   - The :code:`config` directory contains all of the default configuration files used by the MET tools.
-These are updated routinely when adding new features and enhancements.
+These are updated routinely when adding new features and enhancements to the tools.

-  - The :code:`python` and :code:`wrappers` directories contains Python
+  - The :code:`python` and :code:`wrappers` directorie contains Python
     scripts to support the Python-embedding logic used throughout MET.
-    These are updated routinely when adding new features or enhancements for Python-embedding.
+    These are updated routinely when adding new Python-embedding features or enhancements.

   - :code:`table_files/met_header_columns_VX.Y.txt` files define
-    line types and column names for each **X.Y** released version of MET.
+    line types and column names for each major **X.Y** released version of MET.
 Stat-Analysis reads these files when processing the STAT output from other MET tools.
-A new header file is added during development when the software version number is increased.
+A new header file is added during development whenever the **X.Y** software version number is increased.

-- Updated *by developers* prior to **each major X.Y release*:
+- Updated *by developers* prior to **each major X.Y release**:

   - :code:`table_files/ndbc_stations.xml`, described in
     :numref:`User's Guide Section %s <met_ndbc_stations>`, is read by